 There is typically no hard deadline, although best to try and time around topical issues or trends.

 The key thing to remember is to try not to sell.
-Many people fall into the trap of explaining a problem and then introducing the solution that they just happen to have.
+Many people fall into the trap of explaining a problem and then introducing the solution they just happen to sell.

-Our readers are providers of aged care, community and disability services and interested in information that can help them do their jobs better.
-By providing them with this type of content you will build trust and positive sentiment, which is infinitely more powerful than any sales pitch.
+Our readers are providers of aged care, home care, community and disability services and interested in information that can help them do their jobs better.
+Providing content that answers some of their challenges will build trust and positive sentiment, which is infinitely more powerful than any sales pitch.

 Guest posts contain an introductory paragraph about you and your business and are published under your byline with a link to your website, Linkedin and/or Twitter profile.